marcduiker/azure-functions-university/lessons/typescript/queue/README.md

 ## Goal 🎯

-The goal of this lesson is to learn how to trigger a function by putting a message on a queue, and how you can bind an output message to a queue.
+The goal of this lesson is to learn how to trigger a Function by putting a message on a queue, and how you can bind an output message to a queue.

 This lessons consists of the following exercises: